aarohi1234/aarohi1234/README.md

 I'm a passionate Full Stack Web developer skilled in MERN stack who likes to do experiments and always ready for learning new things 😃.
 I focuses on writing clean, elegant and efficient code ✨.

 - 🔭 I’m currently working on improving my skills.
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack.
+- 📫 How to reach me: nidhiaarohi123@gmail.com.
-- ⚡ My Motto: Never Stop Learning
+- ⚡ My Motto: Never Stop Learning.
+I'm a passionate Full Stack Web developer skilled in MERN stack who likes to do experiments and always ready for learning new things 😃.
+I focuses on writing clean, elegant and efficient code ✨.